Michigan Murders: Waiver of California extradition

 At the time of his 1970 conviction, a grand jury indictment against Collins remained outstanding in relation to the murder of Roxie Ann Phillips in Monterey County, California.
-The physical and circumstantial evidence linking Collins to this particular murder was stronger than any of the six outstanding murders then linked to him in Michigan, and authorities in Monterey did file several motions to extradite Collins to California to stand trial for Phillips' murder in 1970 and 1971.
+The physical and circumstantial evidence linking Collins to this particular murder was stronger than any of the six outstanding murders then linked to him in Michigan, and authorities in Monterey filed several motions to extradite Collins to California to stand trial for Phillips' murder in 1970 and 1971.
 These motions were repeatedly contested by Collins' attorney, Neil Fink, who opposed and successfully delayed his client's extradition upon the grounds of due process.

-The state of California postponed their requests to extradite Collins to face charges relating to Phillips' murder in June 1971.
-Citing Collins' then-ongoing appeals against his convictions in the state of Michigan as the cause, and their likely resubmittal should any of his Michigan appeals be successful.
+The state of California postponed their requests to extradite Collins to face charges relating to Phillips' murder in June 1971, citing Collins' then-ongoing appeals against his convictions in the state of Michigan as the cause, and their likely resubmittal should any of his Michigan appeals be successful.
 Just six months later, in January 1972, Monterey County District Attorney William Curtis formally announced, via a spokesman, the intention of California authorities to waive all extradition proceedings against Collins for Phillips' murder.
 This spokesman indicated the reasoning being that, as Collins had already received a life sentence in Michigan, the case therefore was undeserving of "priority attention" by California authorities, in part due to the fact Collins would be returned to Michigan to serve his sentence if convicted.
 At the time of the announcement of this decision, preliminary legal maneuvers between Michigan and California authorities had been ongoing to extradite Collins to Monterey County to face trial for Phillips' murder.

 Evidence of culpability in remaining cases

-Although never tried for the murders of Fleszar, Schell, Skelton, Basom, Kalom or Phillips, physical and circumstantial evidence exists in each case indicating that Collins had indeed committed these murders.
+Although he was never tried for the murders of Fleszar, Schell, Skelton, Basom, Kalom, or Phillips, physical and circumstantial evidence exists in each case indicating that Collins did indeed commit these murders.
 For example, in the case of Mary Fleszar, investigators discovered that at the time of her disappearance, Collins had worked part-time in the EMU administration unit, and that his office had been located directly opposite the hallway from the office where Fleszar had worked.
-One of the personal items missing from Fleszar's body was a distinctive Expo 67 Canadian silver dollar she is known to have worn around her neck; this item was discovered in Collins' dresser when police conducted a search of his room.
+One of the personal items missing from Fleszar's body was a distinctive Expo 67 Canadian silver dollar she is known to have worn around her neck.
+This item was discovered in Collins' dresser when police conducted a search of his room.
 When confronted with this finding, Collins reportedly denied any knowledge of the existence of this item and insisted it had never been in his room; he had apparently neglected to dispose of this item as he had the personal possessions of other victims two days prior to his arrest.